Rome Lazio, Italy Travel Guide

 Best enjoyed with a cold local beer or a light red wine.
 Simple pairings enhance the flavors.

-Eating out in Rome is a cultural experience.
-Embrace the local pace and try new flavors.
+Eating out in Rome is an immersive cultural activity.
+Embrace the local pace and attempt new flavors.